 Specific – Are your goals focused?
 Avoid vague, overly general statements.

 Measurable – Can you quantify program outcomes?

 Attainable – Can you achieve these goals with the resources available?
 Your objectives can be ambitious, but should also be realistic based on your capacity.

 Your volunteer coordinators, staff, stakeholders, and volunteers should all be involved in the goal-setting process.
-As a group, formulate overall program goals, as well as role specific objectives.
-So volunteer manager goals will differ from the goals you set for your volunteers.
+Together, formulate overall program goals, as well as role-specific objectives.

 - Create a safe space for youth to explore the visual arts.

 - Improve the safety of town parks through trash clean-up and tree-planting weekends.